Chatbot Lets You Sue Equifax For Up To $25,000 Without a Lawyer - Slashdot

 This shows how easy some legal steps are, but also how hard they are too.
 How do you get legal advice whether you should use this chatbot or sue for far more money some other way, perhaps after your data is actually used illicitly?

 Over here, we call most lawyers 'solicitors'.
 I'm sure some have a wild, edge-of-your-seat lives, but many do 'conveyancing', which is a paper pushing exercise to do with house buying and selling.
-It's a job that could, and should be completely automated into non-existence, and on
+It's a job that could, and should be completely automated into non-existence, and one that a 'chat bot' could easily achieve - were it not for the insistence of various parties to post documents to each other.

+My point is... a lot of legal processes are really quite simple, and only look complicated because those that execute those procedures continue to make them look more complex than they are.
+'Chat bots' or other electronic solutions show just how simple those processes are, but as I say, can't really do so well at the 'advice' part of the legal profession.